 The Indiana gross income tax is imposed on all receipts from Indiana activities and sources.
 With respect to those entities moving items in interstate commerce, this means income from an intrastate haul (i.e. one beginning and terminating at points within Indiana) is subject to gross income tax, regardless of whether the goods have moved or will later move in interstate commerce.
 Pursuant to I.C.
 6-2.1-3-4, receipts from transactions linked to the transportation of property or passengers by truck or rail are exempt from gross income tax, to the extent the activity is an initial, intermediate, or final link in interstate transportation.
-This rule applies only when one particular entity is performing the intrastate haul that may have previously been, or will later be, moved in interstate commerce.
-However, exemption from the gross income tax does not exempt an entity from the adjusted gross income tax or the supplemental net income tax.
+This rule applies only when one particular entity is involved in the transportation.
+This rule does not apply when a separate entity is performing the intrastate haul that may have previously been, or will later be, moved in interstate commerce.
+However, exemption from the gross income tax or the supplemental net income tax.